 NURS 528 comprises online and print-based course materials.

 - Introduction: Provides essential information about the course materials, the design of the course, and the procedures you should follow to complete the course successfully.

 - Schedule: Outlines the timing of course activities.

-- Units: There are seven units in this course.
+- Units: There are fourteen units in this course.
 Resource lists of required reading, websites and citations are integrated into the Units.

 - Assessment: Outlines the assignments/evaluation procedures of the course.

 The following textbook is used in this course.

 Ham, R., Sloane, P., Warshaw, G., Potter, J., & Flaherty, E. (2014).
 Ham’s primary care geriatrics: A case-based approach.
 (6th ed.).
 Philadelphia: Elsevier Saunders.